csonuryilmaz/heybot/README.md

 If you need to execute some commands when the local branch is ready, use below optional parameters for `ssh` connection and remote command execution.

-- REMOTE_HOST= Hostname or IP of remote machine which has an eligible `ssh` access with username and password.
+- REMOTE_HOST= Hostname or IP of remote machine(s) which has an eligible `ssh` access with username and password.
+  - Comma seperated multiple machines are accepted.
+Remote command exection will be done in order, one by one.
 - REMOTE_USER= `ssh` user's username.
 - REMOTE_PASS= `ssh` user's password.
 - REMOTE_PORT= If empty, default port 22 is assumed.
 Fill in `integer` value if the `ssh` server has custom port for `ssh` connections.
 - REMOTE_EXEC= Fill in any bash command.
 It may be a simple executable bash file or a combination of piped commands.
 Internally when `heybot` connected to host with `ssh`, current working directory is user's home directory.
 For example, `/home/onur/`.
 So, for successful execution, test your command and be sure it's working on remote host's user home directory.
 Then it'll work in heybot without any problem.
   - If the command contains **$issue** keyword, all occurences will be replaced with the value of ISSUE parameter.

+If you need to execute some **local** commands when the local branch is ready, use below optional parameter.
+Its purpose is to trigger some post operations after local branch checkout.
+For example, `composer` or `maven` updates.

+- LOCAL_EXEC= Fill in any bash command.
+It may be a simple executable bash file or a combination of piped commands.
+  - `heybot` executes given command at local, in local branch folder directory.
+So, for successful execution, test your command and be sure it's working in project folder.

+**Note:** For some reason git pull can make local (uncommitted) modifications which may cause branch checkout failure. (`git pull`=`git fetch + git merge`) Cache is designed to be used by `heybot` for internal purposes.
+It should not contain any local changes, made by `git` or **user**.
+So, if cache contains uncommitted or untracked changes, heybot cleans local working copy before `git pull` and branch checkout.
+In other words, to increase success of git pull, we make sure our working area is clean before doing the pull.

 Example: `http` || `https` Git Credentials